ChordPro/chordpro/docs/content/Directives-env_grid.md

+---
+title: "Directives: start_of_grid"
+description: "Directives: start_of_grid"
+---

 # Directives: start_of_grid

 This directive indicates that the lines that follow define a chord grid in the style of [Jazz Grilles](https://fr.wikipedia.org/wiki/Grille_harmonique).